Today (BBC Radio 4): History

 Today was launched on the BBC Home Service on 28 October 1957 as a programme of "topical talks" to give listeners an alternative to listening to light music.
 The programme's founders were Isa Benzie and Janet Quigley.
 Benzie gave the programme its name and served as its first de facto editor.
 It was initially broadcast as two 20-minute editions slotted in around the existing news bulletins and religious and musical items.
-It became part of the BBC's Current Affairs department in 1963, and started to become more news-orientated.
+It became part of the BBC's Current Affairs department in 1963 and started to become more news orientated.
 The two editions also became longer, and by the end of the 1960s it had become a single programme two hours in length that enveloped the news bulletins and the religious talk that had become Thought for the Day in 1970.
-In May 1977, Radio 4 controller Ian McIntyre cut it to two 25-minute parts, filling the gap with Up to the Hour.
-The new format was unpopular with BBC staff, including Peter Donaldson who on at least one occasion openly ridiculed the programme on air.
+In May 1977, Radio 4 controller Ian McIntyre separated the programme in to two 25-minute parts, filling the gap with Up to the Hour.
+The new format was unpopular with BBC staff, including Peter Donaldson, who on at least one occasion openly ridiculed the programme on air.
 It also provoked comments in the diary columns of the daily newspapers.
 From July 1978, Today returned to its previous length and Up to the Hour was dropped.

 Jack de Manio became its principal presenter in 1958.
 He was held in affection by listeners, but became notorious for on-air gaffes (announcing a documentary on Nigeria titled The Land of Niger as The Land of Nigger, and referring to Yoko Ono as "Yoko Hama, or whatever her name is", for instance).
 In 1970 the programme format was changed so that there were two presenters each day.
 De Manio left in 1971, and in the mid-1970s the team of John Timpson and Brian Redhead became established.
 Timpson had been critical of the content, style and professionalism of Today; describing it once as "not so much a programme, more a way of telling the time" and being filled with "eccentric octogenarians, prize pumpkins, and folk who ate lightbulbs and spiders".